TheVaffel/HConLib/README.md

 ## Examples

 * Compile examples by going to examples and run `compile_with_cmake.sh` in Linux or `compile_with_cmake.bat` in Windows
-* Expects the Vulkan shared library to be in default linker search path if building with Wingine
 * Supports turbojpeg for image decompression with webcam (see example/CMakeLists.txt to see how it is used)

 ## Q&A